genderkit/genderkit/_articles/formal-diagnosis.md

 A diagnosis is usually required to receive:

 - hormone treatments
-- hair removal
 - gender related surgeries
+- NHS funding for hair removal
-- speech therapy
+- NHS funding for speech therapy

 The exact diagnosis given in the UK is currently under review, but common terms used when diagnosing patients include: